kwant-project/kwant/doc/source/tutorial/kpm.rst

     :end-before: #HIDDEN_END_op3

+`~kwant.kpm.SpectralDensity` will properly handle this vector output, and will average the local density obtained with random vectors.

+The accuracy of this approximation depends on the number of random vectors used.
-`~kwant.kpm.SpectralDensity` will properly handle this vector output, which allows us to plot the local density of states at different point in the spectrum:
+This allows us to plot an approximate local density of states at different points in the spectrum:

 .. literalinclude:: /code/include/kernel_polynomial_method.py
     :start-after: #HIDDEN_BEGIN_op4